 Today we wanted to chat about the importance of the five senses and how they’re interconnected.
-Once we’re out of self-isolation, you’ll be able to experience the wonderful Sensory Retreats Divine Escape experience.
+Soon you’ll be able to experience the wonderful Sensory Retreats Divine Escape experience.
 It’s a brand new addition to our treatment portfolio here at The Banwell Clinic and we can’t wait for you all to experience it.

 Until then, you can still tap into all five senses anytime you feel like you need to take five from the stresses of life.
 We’ll give you some useful tips below that you can all practise from home in the meantime.

 Why Are All Five Senses So Important?

 By harnessing not one, two or even three but ALL five senses, you will experience feelings of warmth, self-love, deep inner healing, and a powerful sense of peace.